liabru/matter-js/CONTRIBUTING.md

 which will run the development server and opens `http://localhost:8000/` in your browser.
 Any changes you make to the source will automatically rebuild and reload the page.

+## Testing

+All contributions should pass when running the commands

+- `npm run lint`
+- `npm run test`
+- `npm run test-browser`

+The output of `npm run test` also includes a [comparison report](https://github.com/liabru/matter-js/pull/794), which highlights changes in results, performance and accuracy against the last release build.

 ## Commands

 The following development commands can be run at the terminal